History of Normandy: Scandinavian invasions

 Normandy takes its name from the Viking invaders who menaced large parts of Europe towards the end of the 1st millennium in two phases (790–930, then 980–1030).
 Medieval Latin documents referred to them as Nortmanni, which means "men of the North".
 This name provides the etymological basis for the modern words "Norman" and "Normandy", with -ia (Normandia, like Neustria, Francia, etc.).
 After 911, this name replaced the term Neustria, which had formerly been used to describe the region that included Normandy.
 The other parts of Neustria became known as France (now Île-de-France), Anjou and Champagne.
 The rate of Scandinavian colonization can be seen in the Norman toponymy and in the changes in popular family names.
-Today, nordmann (pron. norman) in the Norwegian language denotes a Norwegian person.
+Today, nordmann (pron.
+Norman) in the Norwegian language and Swedish language denotes a Norwegian person.

 The first Viking raids began between 790 and 800 on the coasts of western France.
 Several coastal areas were lost during the reign of Louis the Pious (814–840).
 The incursions in 841 caused severe damage to Rouen and Jumièges.
 The Viking attackers sought to capture the treasures stored at monasteries - easy prey considering monks were generally unable to put up much if any resistance.
 An expedition in 845 went up the Seine and reached Paris.
 The raids took place primarily in the summers, with the Vikings initially wintering in Scandinavia.

 After 851, Vikings began to stay in the lower Seine valley for the winter.
 In January 852, they burned the Abbey of Fontenelle.
 The monks who were still alive fled to Boulogne-sur-Mer in 858 and then to Chartres in 885.
 The relics of Sainte Honorine were transported from Graville to Conflans, which became Conflans-Sainte-Honorine in the Paris region, safer by virtue of its southeasterly location.
 The monks also attempted to move their archives and monastic libraries to the south, but several were burned by the Vikings.

 The Carolingian kings in power at the time tended to have contradictory politics, which had severe consequences.
 In 867, Charles the Bald signed the Treaty of Compiègne, by which he agreed to yield the Cotentin Peninsula (and probably the Avranchin) to the Breton king Salomon, on condition that Salomon would take an oath of fidelity and fight as an ally against the Vikings.
 After being defeated by the Franks (led by Robert I of France) at the Battle of Chartres in 911, the Viking leader Rollo and the Frankish King Charles the Simple signed the Treaty of Saint-Clair-sur-Epte, under which Charles gave Rouen and the area of present-day Upper Normandy to Rollo, establishing the Duchy of Normandy.
 In exchange, Rollo pledged vassalage to Charles and agreed to baptism.
 Robert I stood as godfather during Rollo's baptism.
 Rollo vowed to guard the estuaries of the Seine from further Viking attacks.